dell/csm-docs/content/docs/cosidriver/installation/configuration_file.md

       #     cat client.crt | base64 > client.crt.b64
       #   You can then open the 'client.crt.b64' file, copy it contents, and paste to the configuration file
       #
-      # It is required, only if the server requires client authentication.
+      # It is required only if the server requires client authentication.
       # It is mutually required if the field client-key has a value.
       #
       # REQUIRED: